openshift/enhancements/enhancements/installer/aws-permissions-check-bypass.md

 `ec2:DescribeInstances` against region `us-east-1` will result in a determination that the user `openshift` cannot succesfully perform the API call, even though the actual `ec2:DescribeInstances` call works (as long as it is against the allowed region).
+This false negative result occurs because AWS blocks calls to their global endpoints (eg aws.amazonaws.com), and IAM has no region endpoints so the permissions simulation calls (which are IAM calls) fail.

+A false positive can also manifest.
+An SCP policy that denies `ec2:DescribeInstances` to any user named `openshift` can be defined.
+In this case the validation will return a result indicating that the call is allowed, but when the `openshift` user tries to make the call, it ultimately is denied.

+In the first example, the installation would be halted even though the install could have succeeded.
+In the second, the install would be allowed to proceed and fail after pre-flight checks.

-In order to acomodate installing OpenShift in these environments, a way is needed for the individual performing the installation to indicate that these permissions checks should be skipped.
+In order to accommodate installing OpenShift in these environments, a way is needed for the individual performing the installation to indicate that these permissions checks should be skipped.